willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Precisely, we assess the species sensitivity of an observed $\lambda$ for each plot-year combination based on their specific climate and competition conditions.
 This approach enables an evaluation of the overall sensitivity of $\lambda$ to a covariate while considering the inherent variability of the covariate experienced by the species.
 For instance, a species may exhibit high sensitivity to temperature, but if most of its distribution is observed under optimal temperature conditions, the average sensitivity of the species will be low.
-Additionally, as sensitivity is computed at the plot level, we categorize each species plot into cold, center, or hot locations across the temperature axis to understand how sensitivity to climate and competition changes across the range distribution.
+Additionally, by computing sensitivity at the plot level, we categorize each species plot into cold, center, or hot locations across the temperature axis to understand how sensitivity to climate and competition changes across the range distribution.
+Specifically, we ask whether sensitivity to climate and competition changes between each species' cold and hot ranges.
+Finally, we explore if the relative sensitivity between climate and competition changes across the species range distribution.
 Our integrative approach allows us to assess the relative effects of climate and competition from demographic rates up to the population growth rate while accounting for model uncertainties, revealing essential insights into understanding the response of forest trees to climate change, management practices, and conservation efforts.

 # Methods